hainingpan/Conductance_Kwant/README.md

 # Legacy

-This code is greatly expanded before I graduate for the completeness.
-The previous version can be found in the directory `legacy` where the previous `README.md` is as follows for record keeping purpose.
+This code is expanded for completeness.
+The previous version can be found in the directory `legacy` where the previous `README.md` is as follows for record-keeping purposes.
 The major difference in the naming rule is also tracked as

 |old|new|
 |---|---|